solarcaratuva/CAN-Message-Generator/README.md

     - you may need to use `python` or `python3` instead of `py`
     - on Mac, run `source ./.venv/bin/activate` to activate the virtual environment
 4. Install cantools (`pip install cantools`)
+5. Add the CAN Messages submodule by running `git submodule update --init --recursive`

 ## Use